MarchukDmytro/distilbert-NER_finetuned_on_mountains/README.md

 ---
 The Model itself [here](https://huggingface.co/dimanoid12331/distilbert-NER_finetuned_on_mountines).

 It is fine-tuned [DistilBERT-NER](https://huggingface.co/dslim/distilbert-NER) model with the classifier replaced to increase the number of classes from 9 to 11.
-Two additional classes is I-MOU and B-MOU what stands for mountine.
+Two additional classes is I-MOU and B-MOU what stands for mountains.
 Inital new classifier inherited all weights and biases from original and add new neurons with weights initialized by xavier_uniform_ function.

 #### How to use